 There are also some FAQs here which will help players will quick issues, but the way they are displayed doesn’t make them easy to search through.

-New players at Northern Lights Casino can claim a £5 no deposit casino bonus, which is handy just for seeing if you like the feel of the site.
-The main welcome bonus is split over a few deposits.
-Your first is eligible for a nice 200% up to £50, plus 50 spins.
-Your second gets a 100% match up to £200 and your third gets a 50% bonus up to £250.
+New players at Northern Lights Casino can claim a sizeable welcome bonus, split over three deposits.
+Your first is eligible for a nice 100% up to £100, plus 10 spins.
+Your second gets a 100% match up to £150 with 25 free spins, and your third gets a 50% bonus up to £250 with a final 65 spin bonus.
 These are pretty nice offers and they carry a below-average 30x wagering requirement.

 The site also offers special deposit bonuses for certain slots.
 At the time of writing, there was a big £8,500 share to be grabbed for playing a certain slot.
 So long as these offers update regularly, the site should prove interesting.